serverzone/ZabbixWrapper/README.md

   * Returns entity or DummyFluent, which si an object consuming all commands and returing itself
   * Throws an exception if multiple entities are found
-  * Use case: Item is supposed to be deleted no matter if it exists or not, so we run the script mulitple times
+  * Use case: Item is supposed to be deleted no matter if it exists or not, so we can execute the script mulitple times

 ```php
 $template = $manager->getEntity(ZE\Template::class, 'Linux by Zabbix agent active')